Padrino system

-The padrino system, or patronage in Filipino culture and politics, is the value system where one gains favor, promotion, or political appointment through family affiliation (nepotism) or friendship (cronyism), as opposed to one's merit.
-The system traces its origins to the Spanish colonial period where Filipinos were forced to obtain the consent of the Spanish or a wealthy fellow Filipino, usually a friar, to occupy a government position or improve their social or economic status.
-The padrino system in the Philippines has been the source of many controversies and corruption.
+The padrino system, or patronage in Filipino culture and politics, is a value system in which individuals gain favor, promotion, or political appointment through family affiliation (nepotism) or friendship (cronyism), rather than on the basis of merit.
+The system traces its origins to the Spanish colonial period, when Filipinos were often required to obtain the favor of a Spanish official or a wealthy Filipino, typically a friar, in order to secure a government position or improve their social or economic standing.
+At the center of this system is the padrino, a sponsor or influential backer who uses their power or connections to secure opportunities for others.
+The padrino system has also been a source of numerous controversies and is widely associated with corruption.

 In the executive

-The padrino system sometimes exists in Executive, due to the leader's allegiance to his or her party, supporters and contributors.
+In the executive branch, the padrino system can be observed in the appointment of officials, where loyalty to the president's political party, supporters, or campaign contributors often plays a significant role.
+This practice has raised concerns about its impact on meritocracy and the professionalism of the civil service.

 In the legislative

-The Constitution of the Philippines in many ways has laid down the foundations against nepotism, cronyism, and oligarchical rule of the few.
+The Constitution of the Philippines, in many ways, laid down the foundations against nepotism, cronyism, and oligarchical rule of the few.

 The issue of political dynasties has always been touched, especially during elections, but the subject has been much avoided by politicians alike who have a wife, son, daughter, or a relative sitting in office as well.

 When the pork barrel scam broke out, Senator Jinggoy Estrada claimed that Pres.
 Benigno Aquino III used the Disbursement Acceleration Program to influence the 188 Congressional Representatives and 20 Senators to approve the impeachment complaint against Renato Corona.
 On July 2, 2014, the Supreme Court decision on DAP was ruled as unconstitutional.

 In the military

 The Armed Forces of the Philippines (AFP) was known as one of the best in the post-World War geopolitical scene in Southeast Asia, if not the whole of Asia.
-Majority of the officers were graduates from the West Point-styled Philippine Military Academy.
+The majority of the officers were graduates from the West Point-styled Philippine Military Academy.

-In order to get a higher rank or office, one must have at least known or befriend a high-ranking official to be promoted.
+In order to get a higher rank or office, one must have at least known or befriended a high-ranking official to be promoted.